 Online Discount Calculator

 The most commonly used discount is a percentage reduction on the original sales price.
-These reductions are normally promoted on Black Friday or Cyber Monday in the way that retailers show the old price stroked-through, and the percentage by which the old price was decreased, and the new price in absolute numbers.
+These reductions are normally promoted on Black Friday or Cyber Monday by showing the old price slashed and the percentage of savings in the new price, in absolute numbers.

 Savings Calculator – 2for1, 3for2 and 4for3

-Very often you may find offers that are structured in the following way: X for Y. Where X is the number of products you may get and Y the number of products you may have to pay.
-Or in simple terms: a 2for1 offer for Shirts means that you get 2 Shirts but only need to pay 1 Shirt.
+Very often you may find offers that are structured in the following way: X for Y. Where X is the number of products you may get and Y the number of products you may have to pay for.
+Or in simple terms: a 2for1 offer for Shirts means that you get 2 Shirts but only need to pay for 1 Shirt.

 A 2for1 offer is often mistakenly interpreted as a 50% price reduction (2 Shirts = 20 USD so 2for1 means 2 Shirts for 10 USD).